Ritikraj3/JavaScript-Projects/04_Rest-countries-API-project/rest-countries-api-with-color-theme-switcher-master/README.md

 "Where in the World" is a dynamic web application that leverages the [REST Countries API](https://restcountries.com/) to provide detailed, up-to-date information about countries worldwide.
 Whether you’re a geography enthusiast or simply curious about global data, this project delivers an interactive experience to explore country details with ease.

 ---
+A live demo of the project [here](https://250rest-countries.netlify.app/).

+---

 ## Project Overview